lg93112/bert/README.md

 1. Download pre-trained model from google, and put to a folder(e.g.BERT_BASE_DIR).
 We use BERT-Base, Uncased pretrained model.

-2. Secondly all data have been put under Mood directory
+2. All data have been put under Mood directory

 3. To fine-tune and train the BERT model, run following command: python run_classifier.py \